lambdaisland/kaocha/doc/09_extending.md

 ```

 When implementing `-load` your job is to transform a configuration testable into
-a test-plan testable, so you should should `dissoc :kaocha/tests` and `assoc
+a test-plan testable, so you should `dissoc :kaocha/tests` and `assoc
 :kaocha.test-plan/tests`.

 `-load` is responsible for adding the test directories to the classpath (if this